mrunalhowale99/Video-Games-Sales-Dashboard/README.md

 - Top publisher by global revenue

-**Regional Sales Breakdown (Donut / Map Chart)** Visualizes the split of total sales across North America, Europe, Japan, and the rest of the world — making it easy to identify which regions dominate overall consumption.
+**Regional Sales Breakdown (Donut / Map Chart)** Visualizes the split of total sales across North America, Europe, Japan, and the rest of the world, making it easy to identify which regions dominate overall consumption.

 **Sales Trend Over the Years (Line Chart)**
 A time-series line chart showing global and regional sales from the 1980s through the mid-2010s.
 Highlights the industry's growth peaks, platform generation cycles, and eventual sales decline as digital distribution replaced physical media.